demisto/content/Packs/SymantecDLP/Integrations/SymantecDLPV2/README.md

 This integration was integrated and tested with version 15.7 RESTful API of Symantec Data Loss Prevention.

 [Check Symantec DLP 15.7 API docs](https://techdocs.broadcom.com/content/dam/broadcom/techdocs/symantec-security-software/information-security/data-loss-prevention/generated-pdfs/Symantec_DLP_15.7_REST_API_Guide.pdf)

+Some changes have been made that might affect your existing content.
+If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-symantec-data-loss-prevention-v2).

 ## Configure Symantec Data Loss Prevention v2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.